themagicbean/Calendar_Puller/README.md

 Local court did not grant practitioners access to the court case database backend.
 Rather, what could be accessed publicly was a site that had various .pdfs of the calendars.

-Practitioners need to pull all cases, note changes to court calendars, and compare
+Practitioners need to pull all cases, note changes to court calendars, and compare those calendars to pending internal calendars.

-Step 1 is to recreate the court's database of cases so that those entries can be compared to practitioners' internal databases.
+The key step is to recreate the court's database of cases so that those entries can be compared to practitioners' internal databases.

-These two programs extract data so that Step 1 can be began when the practictioner's desired database format is known.
+These two programs extract data to facilitate the key step when the practictioner's desired database format is known.

 GUIandDatePicker automates a web browser to select today, tomorrow, or another day.
 (GUI done as concept for user-friendliness.
 Assuming the backend is completed, user-friendliness would be desirable, as would better UI/UX than currently presented.)